piclas-framework/piclas/doc/developerguide/070_performance.md

     vtune-gui

 Compile PICLas with "-g" to produce debugging information in the operating system's native format, which is required for detailed analysis performed by VTune.

+### Batch jobs
+VTune can also be run in batch mode without the GUI.
+For a list of available options, see

+    vtune -help

+and

+    vtune -help collect

+To run a simulation with 10 MPI threads and collect data, simply run

+    mpirun -np 10 vtune -collect memory-consumption -trace-mpi -result-dir ~/intel/vtune/projects/feature_branch/r0001mc ~/piclas/particle.dev/build.vtune/bin/piclas parameter.ini

+and specify where the output data of vtune should be collected.

 ### Usage
 In the Vtune GUI, set the path to the executable, the parameters (parameter.ini DSMC.ini) and the working directory (where the executable is run).